Updated November 17, 2023

 Lunch Mon – Sat: 10am–5pm; Sun: 10am – 4pm

 It is a small and cozy place inside the Pike Place Market on the ground floor.
-Here is another place in Seattle that has one of the best clam chowders in town.
+Here is another great place to eat in Seattle that has one of the best clam chowders in town.
 Their blackened salmon sandwich is legendary and is a must-try.
 My personal favorite though is the Alaskan halibut.

 There are only limited counter seating and outdoor patio seating, so ordering online in advance for to go is a great option and is what I always do.

-European Places to Eat in Seattle
+European Cuisines in Seattle

 The Pink Door